bpapillon/spotify-sxsw-showlist/README.md

 # Yearly Maintenance

 Every year, the SXSW_YEAR (current year) and SXSW_START_DAY (integer date in March of the first day, Tuesday, of SXSW) will need to be updated.
-Changes in the designs of schedule.sxsw.com or showlistaustin.com will also likely result a need to update the scraper code that pulls show data from those sites.
+Any changes to the designs of schedule.sxsw.com or showlistaustin.com would also necessitate changes to the scraper code that pulls show data from those sites.

 # Todo

 1. Cache results from scrapers
+2. Implement the unofficial scraper (it's already written for the front-end, but needs to be ported over to the node side)
+3. Layout/css